AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 ## Tasks Types

-There are following types of tasks in Project Gantt Chart: Normal, Parent and Milestone.
+There are the following types of tasks in Project Gantt Chart: Normal, Parent and Milestone.

 <table border="1" class="dtTABLE">
 <tbody>